-Waldorf education is all about active learning.
-Movement games and activities get our bodies warmed up so that our minds are ready for learning.
+Hands-on learning and Waldorf education are all about active learning.
+Movement games and activities get our bodies warmed up so that our minds are ready for the lessons.
 Everyone benefits from movement games for children.

 Clapping, bean bag games, rhythmic stepping or marching, and hand movements to nursery rhymes are all fun and engaging ways of bringing movement into our homes.

-Movement can be a good warm up in the morning as well as a great way to “breathe out” after a period of deep concentration like writing a summary in a main lesson book.
+Movement can be a good warm-up in the morning as well as a great way to “breathe out” after a period of deep concentration like writing a summary into a main lesson book.

-My favorite way of bringing movement to children is by reciting verses while passing bean bags.
-This can be done with two or more people in a circle.
-Each person needs their own bean bag.
+My favorite way of bringing movement to children is by reciting verses while passing bean bags. 😉

 How to Pass Bean Bags

-Step two is then taking your hands and arms out to the sides of your body (or straight in front of you in a twosome), this time with your empty right hand facing the ceiling ready to receive a bean bag from your neighbor and your left hand turning toward the floor and placing the bean bag into your neighbors open hand.
+- Next, take your hands and arms out to the sides of your body (or straight in front of you in a twosome).
+Position your empty right hand to face the ceiling ready to receive a bean bag from your neighbor, and your left hand facing the floor ready to place the bean bag into your neighbors open hand.